-These injections are used mainly for localised radicular pain (sciatic leg or arm pain) pain where simpler measures have not helped enough.
-They are usually used in the lumbar region.
+Epidurals are used mainly for radicular pain (sciatic leg or arm pain) where simpler measures have not helped.
+Local anaesthetic (or even a solution called normal saline) with the steroid is injected to bathe the nerve roots which send pain signals to the brain.
 It may help your pain by reducing some of the pain signals.
-Pain relief can be short-lived although some people can get significant and lasting pain relief from these injections.
-It may not be a cure.

-The injection contains local anaesthetic often with a small amount of steroid.
-The injection is usually given alongside other treatments such as physiotherapy.
+Pain relief may only last a short time, though some people can get significant and lasting pain relief from these injections.
+It is not a cure.
+The injection is usually given alongside other treatments such as physiotherapy